solidc0re/solidcore-scripts/README.md

 <details>
 <summary>How to: add a domain to the DNS allowlist</summary>

+### How to: add a domain to the DNS allowlist

 If you're happy with the blocklist set up but there's still the odd domain that you want to allow that's currently being blocked, then the allowlist is for you.
-The allowlist is located here: `/usr/local/sbin/dnscrypt-proxy/domains-allowlist.txt`
+The allowlist is located here: '/usr/local/sbin/dnscrypt-proxy/domains-allowlist.txt'.

 To edit:
 ```
 sudo nano /usr/local/sbin/dnscrypt-proxy/domains-allowlist.txt
 ```
-Simply add a domain, such as `github.com`, with each domain on a new line.
-Once changes have been made to `domains-allowlist.txt`, run the following command to apply them:
+Simply add a domain, such as 'github.com', with each domain on a new line.
+Once changes have been made to 'domains-allowlist.txt', run the following command to apply them:
 ```
 sudo systemctl start dnscrypt-proxy-update
 ```

-Refer to the (dnscrypt-proxy wiki)[https://github.com/DNSCrypt/dnscrypt-proxy/wiki] if you need further assistance.
+Refer to the https://github.com/DNSCrypt/dnscrypt-proxy/wiki if you need further assistance.
 </details>

 <details>
 <summary>How to: change the DNS blocklists</summary>

+### How to: change the DNS blocklists

-The blocklists are stored in `/usr/local/sbin/dnscrypt-proxy/domains-blocklist.conf`.
+The blocklists are stored in '/usr/local/sbin/dnscrypt-proxy/domains-blocklist.conf'.
 To edit:
 ```
 sudo nano /usr/local/sbin/dnscrypt-proxy/domains-blocklist.conf
 ```

-Once changes have been made to `domains-blocklist.conf`, run the following command to apply them:
+Once changes have been made to 'domains-blocklist.conf', run the following command to apply them:
 ```
 sudo systemctl start dnscrypt-proxy-update
 ```

-Refer to the (dnscrypt-proxy wiki)[https://github.com/DNSCrypt/dnscrypt-proxy/wiki] if you need further assistance.
+Refer to https://github.com/DNSCrypt/dnscrypt-proxy/wiki if you need further assistance.
 </details>

 <details>
 <summary>How to: unblock bluetooth</summary>

+### How to: unblock bluetooth

 First:
 ```
 sudo sed -i '/blacklist bluetooth/s/^/#/' /etc/modprobe.d/solidcore-blacklist.conf